Capture and Stability of Resonant Planet Pairs in Turbulent Disk: Results

 Here we qualitatively show how the disk turbulence influences the system’s resonant dynamics.
 Paper I constructed an analytical framework describing resonant dynamics in laminar disks.
 As a first step, we examine how the different stochastic forcing strengths affect the above analysis.
 We adopt two representative values in our simulations: $\kappa = 10^{-7}$ and $10^{-5}$.
 We focus on a low-mass inner planet configuration with $m_{\rm i} = 1 \ M_{\oplus}$, $m_{\rm o} = 10 \ M_{\oplus}$.

 Figure~\ref{fig:diff_kap} shows the numerical results with two $\kappa$ values.
 The colored dots represent the numerical outcomes, and for comparison the lines correspond to the analytical criteria derived from Paper I without taking into account disk turbulence.
-Here we collectively refer to stable and overstable resonant trap as 'trap' (see Figure 6 in Paper I), since the turbulent diffusion effectively erases the distinction between these two regimes (also see Figure \ref{fig:kap_phase}).
+The shaded regions, partitioned by these analytical boundaries, represent the predicted capture outcomes (see Figure 6 in Paper I).
+Here we collectively refer to stable and overstable resonant trap as 'trap', since the turbulent diffusion effectively erases the distinction between these two regimes (also see Figure \ref{fig:kap_phase}).

 In the weak-turbulence case ($\kappa {= }10^{-7}$, Figure~\ref{fig:diff_kap}a), the simulation results align closely with the analytical predictions of the laminar-disk framework.
 However, when $\kappa$ increases to $10^{-5}$, the stochastic forcing becomes strong enough to make all systems vulnerable to resonance disruption.
 Their behavior deviates significantly from the laminar-disk analysis (Figure~\ref{fig:diff_kap}b).